JessikaAguiar/JessikaAguiar/README.md

 - Play sports like swimming :swimmer:
 - Dance, but I'm shy :dancer: :see_no_evil:
 - Learning and sharing knowledge, there was a time when I was an introduction teacher to web development :computer:
-- I’m currently working on Instituto FlexPeak | IFPK.
+- I’m currently working on Instituto CREATHUS.

 ## Conections
 <hr>